alipay/goldfish/docs/guide/reactive-progressive.md

 ### Use computed & watch

-In more cases when your attributes need calculation or listen, the “computed” and “watch” can be used.
+In more cases when your attributes need calculation or listen, the `computed` and `watch` can be used.
 For more concepts, see [Vue Computed Properties and Watchers](https://vuejs.org/v2/guide/computed.html#ad):

 ```js
 class MyPageStore extends PageStore {